zigotica/automated-desktop-setup/readme.md

 ### Download and install dotfiles

+The strategy will depend on the way you actually backup your dotfiles.
+In my case, I clone my [dotfiles](https://github.com/zigotica/tilde/) as a [bare repo](https://www.atlassian.com/git/tutorials/dotfiles) because I don't like the symlinks approach.

 You can use a txt file to add a few custom commands without the need to edit the main script.
 Then you can run the script with these arguments (note the `-r` argument to run it for real):

 ```bash